 Male chicks are killed for two reasons: they cannot lay eggs and they are not suitable for chicken-meat production.
 This is because layer hens — and therefore their chicks — are a different breed of poultry to chickens that are bred and raised for meat production.
+Layer hens are bred to produce eggs whereas meat chickens are bred to grow large breast muscle and legs.

 The Model Code of Practice for the Welfare of Animals: Domestic Poultry states that all culled or surplus newly hatched chicks that are destined for disposal must be treated as humanely as those that will be retained or sold.
 They must be destroyed promptly by a recommended humane method such as carbon dioxide gassing or quick maceration.
 Chicks must then be carefully inspected to ensure they are all are dead.